Aging: What to expect

 To promote bone, joint and muscle health:

 - Get adequate amounts of calcium.
-For adults ages 19 to 50 and men ages 51 to 70, the Institute of Medicine recommends 1,000 milligrams (mg) of calcium a day.
-The recommendation increases to 1,200 mg a day for women age 51 and older and men age 71 and older.
-Dietary sources of calcium include dairy products, almonds, broccoli, kale, canned salmon with bones, sardines and soy products, such as tofu.
+The National Academy of Science, Engineering, and Medicine recommends at least 1,000 milligrams (mg) of calcium daily for adults.
+The recommendation increases to 1,200 mg daily for women age 51 and older and men age 71 and older.
+Dietary sources of calcium include dairy products, broccoli, kale, salmon and tofu.
 If you find it difficult to get enough calcium from your diet, ask your doctor about calcium supplements.

 - Include physical activity in your daily routine.
-Weight-bearing exercises, such as walking, jogging, tennis, climbing stairs and strength training can help you build strong bones and slow bone loss.
+Weight-bearing exercises, such as walking, jogging, tennis, climbing stairs and weight training can help you build strong bones and slow bone loss.

 Your digestive system

-Constipation is more common in older adults.
-Many factors can contribute to constipation, including a low-fiber diet, not drinking enough fluids and lack of exercise.
-Medications — such as diuretics and iron supplements — and certain medical conditions — such as diabetes and irritable bowel syndrome — also might contribute to constipation.
+Age-related structural changes in the large intestine can result in more constipation in older adults.
+Other contributing factors include a lack of exercise, not drinking enough fluids and a low-fiber diet.
+Medications, such as diuretics and iron supplements, and certain medical conditions, such as diabetes, also might contribute to constipation.

 What you can do